Maryland's Silver Alert Program

 3. is consistent with the student service-learning guidelines developed by the State Department of Education.

-(c) Notice to local law enforcement agency.- A caregiver or person filing a report regarding a missing person immediately shall notify the local law enforcement agency with which the report was filed and the Department of State Police if:
+(c) Notice to local law enforcement agency - A caregiver or person filing a report regarding a missing person immediately shall notify the local law enforcement agency with which the report was filed and the Department of State Police if:

 (1) the missing person who was the subject of the report is located; and